ronniebnorth/blackJackd/README.md

 * uses basic strategy
 * multi-player
 * splitting
-* player blackjack
+* player blackjack pays 3 to 2
-* dealer blackjack (if player also has blackjack then push)
+* dealer blackjack wins (unless a player also has blackjack then they push)
-* double doubling down
+* double doubling down doubles the winnings
+* Results show house advantage of .5 percent, so it's accurate

 To use, update these variables in the blackJackd_vX.js file.